kbuzsaki/zdefense/reports/week8.md

 - Refactored large resulting codebase into multiple files to prepare for group work on the larger project.
 - Laid plans out for Tower storage structure
+- Reordered the sprites in the spritesheet to match their expected order in memory.
+- Finished script to convert spritesheet bmp files to 'defb' definitions
+- Started work on the status bar in the lower third of the screen.
+Figured out convenient way to write text to any cell using built-in routine.

 ### Plans for next week
 Continue work on next steps for project: